-Incorporating visualisation techniques into your daily life can help equip your mind so you can be sure to see your jump program through to the end.
+Incorporating visualization techniques into your daily life can help equip your mind so you can be sure to see your jump program through to the end.

-To use visualisation effectively you must vividly envision yourself achieving your desired goal of jumping high.
+To use visualization effectively you must vividly envision yourself achieving your desired goal of jumping high.

 For example if you want to dunk, perhaps every night before bed you could picture yourself approaching the rim and throwing down a monster dunk.

 Now stay with me here.
-I know this may sound like some heeby jeeby hippy bullshit but trust me IT HELPS!
+I know this may sound like some heeby jeeby bullshit but trust me, IT HELPS!

-It is best to visualise from a point of view perspective as opposed to 3rd person.
+It is best to visualize from a point of view perspective as opposed to 3rd person.

-Research has also shown that incorporating all senses can enhance the benefits of visualisation.
+Research has also shown that incorporating all senses can enhance the benefits of visualization.

-Regular visualisation sessions will help strengthen your resolve and make it much less likely for you to quit on your jump program.
+Regular visualization sessions will help strengthen your resolve and make it much less likely for you to quit on your jump program.

 With consistent practice you will develop steely determination and an internal dialogue hell bent on achieving vertical jump success.